olanderb/Quick-DirtyDataExploration/chapter1.md

 key: f31c87b30e
 ```

-Ok, we're going to add to this to show you how to add in a color arguement.
+Ok, we're going to add to this to show you how to add in a color arguement to further add your analysis and presentation.

 `@instructions`